 William Watson describes crêpe weaves in his 1921 book, Textile Design and Colour, as “…weaves that contain little or no twilled or other prominent effect, and which give a cloth the appearance of being covered by minute spots or seeds.
 The weaves are used alone and in combination with other weaves in a great variety of cloths….”
 G. H. Oelsner, in his 1915 book, A Handbook of Weaves, adds that “these are weaves in which the warp and filling are interlaced so as to give the cloth a mixed or uniformly mottled appearance.”
 Nice, I thought to myself, I want to try this!

 Oelsner gives hundreds of examples of crêpe weaves with different effects on various numbers of shafts.
-At handweaving.net I also came across crêpe weave drafts from Alice Schlein’s self-published monograph, “A Crepe is Not Just a Pancake,” sounds interesting and I like the whimsical title.
+I found Watson’s and Oelsner’s books downloadable at handweaving.net as well as crêpe weave drafts from Alice Schlein’s self-published monograph, “A Crepe is Not Just a Pancake.”

 I wove a bunch of small samples of crêpe weave, some with Tencel, some cotton, rayon, and even fine silk/merino.
 Feeling adventurous, I tried combining crêpe weave with satin stripes, recalling having seen something like that when I was a freelance sample weaver in the textile industry years ago.

 The final pieces that evolved from my experiments are two different yardages and a scarf.

 Crêpe Weave Fabrics with Satin Stripes